martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 query for the name of the server, using the QNAME derived from the URI of the target resource.

-The RR that matches the remembered service name is selected, overridding any SvcPriority that might otherwise result in another ServiceMode record being chosen.
+The RR that matches the remembered service name is selected, overriding any SvcPriority that might otherwise result in another ServiceMode record being chosen.